3 Easy steps to get started with Bluebeam Drawings

 When you’re satisfied with your selected files, click the Add file button in the upper right.
 You’ll get a prompt like this stating the file is being processed.

-You’ll get two emails delivered straight to your inbox.
+You’ll get two emails.
 One stating the files have been uploaded and are being processed.
 Another email will come in after the files have been processed and are ready for review.

 Wait for the second email to come in before continuing.
 The timeframe will depend on the size and quantity of files you uploaded.
 In this example, we’re using a single page PDF, my email came through right away.